alshedivat/al-folio/_projects/Gorky_network.md

 category: work
 ---

-Tanya Iudenich (9th grade of high school, Tashkent) in a personal letter to Stalin:
+Tanya Iudenich (9th grade of high school, Tashkent) in a personal letter to Stalin (quoted from the institute's archive: RGALI, f.
+632[^1]):
 <blockquote>
       Joseph Vissarionovich!<br>
       I want to ask you:<br>